emberlightstudios/bevy_gameplay_abilities/README.md

 ### Execution Tree
 This is also an Option<Tree<Behave>>.
 If there is no targeting tree defined, then this will get spawned instead when an ability is executed.
-Implement your tree to add animations, sounds, particles, pay ability costs, etc.
+Implement your tree to add gameplay effects, animations, sounds, particles, pay ability costs, etc.

 ## Ability
 Ability is the runtime version of the AbilityDefinition.
 Use Ability::from<&AbilityDefinition> to create one.
 It will store some relevant state for the lifetime of the ability.